 In addition, the implementation of Swiss Life's strategy as well as its operational and financial performance depend on the general conditions of the insurance industry.
-As a consequence, the deterioration of the insurance industry conditions, and in particular of the life insurance industry, for instance, due to sustained low or even negative interest rate levels, a change of the regulatory environment or a general distrust against the industry may have material adverse effects on Swiss Life's business, financial condition and results of operations.
+As a consequence, the deterioration of the insurance industry conditions, and in particular of the life insurance industry, for instance, due to volatile and/or fast increasing interest rate levels, a change of the regulatory environment or a general distrust against the industry may have material adverse effects on Swiss Life's business, financial condition and results of operations.

-Risks associated with failure to recruit, retain and develop appropriate senior management and skilled personnel
+Risks associated with failure to recruit, develop and retain appropriate key executive and skilled professionals

-Swiss Life's continued success depends on the retention of key members of its management team and wider employee base.
-The ability to continue to attract, train, motivate and retain highly qualified and capable professionals is an important element to successfully implement Swiss Life's strategy.
-If Swiss Life fails to staff its operations appropriately or loses one or more of its key senior executives, and fails to replace them in a satisfactory and timely manner, this could place Swiss Life at a significant competitive disadvantage and could have material adverse effects on Swiss Life's business, financial condition and results of operations.
+The ability to continue to attract, develop and retain highly qualified and capable professionals is an important element in the successful implementation of Swiss Life's strategy.
+Retention and timely succession planning for key executives and professionals is therefore critical to Swiss Life's continued success, financial position and operating results and any failure could place Swiss Life at a significant competitive disadvantage and could have material adverse effects on Swiss Life's business, financial condition and results of operations.

-Political, macro-economic and demographic risks
+Political, macro-economic and demographic risks and risks relating to infectious diseases

-Swiss Life's future financial condition and results of operations, developments in its business, growth and profitability, and general industry and business conditions applicable to it may be adversely affected by political, macro-economic and demographic uncertainty.
+Swiss Life's future financial condition and results of operations, developments in its business, its growth and profitability, and general industry and business conditions applicable to it may be adversely affected by political, macro-economic and demographic uncertainty.

-In particular, the war between Russia and Ukraine and other geopolitical risks, UK's withdrawal from the European Union, the rise of European nationalist parties and similar anti-globalisation movements may adversely affect the global economy, its multilateral institutions and the markets in which Swiss Life conducts business.

-Further, political and economic conditions in Europe, reflecting, among others, concerns over the increasing geopolitical tensions between Russia and Western countries, increased market volatility, rising commodity prices, disruptions to supply chains, higher rates of inflation, sovereign debt credit deterioration of certain member states of the European Union and the ability of central banks to stimulate economic growth or to reduce and to discontinue the quantitative easing and the possibility of member states exiting the European Union, may (by itself or in combination with other events) have systemic effects such as a collapse of the Euro or even a total break-up of the European Union.
+Geopolitical risks, such as the geopolitical realignment by certain countries and the associated shifts in the geopolitical landscape, the assertion of territorial claims in defiance of international law, war or other tensions in international relations between countries, withdrawals from the European Union, the rise of European nationalist parties, the introduction of tariffs and other trade restrictions by certain countries and potential countermeasures by other countries, and similar anti-globalisation movements may adversely affect the global economy, its multilateral institutions, and the markets in which Swiss Life conducts its business.
+Deteriorating political and economic conditions in Europe, increased market volatility, rising commodity prices, disruptions to supply chains, higher rates of inflation, sovereign debt credit deterioration of certain member states of the European Union and the ability of central banks to stimulate economic growth or to reduce and to discontinue the quantitative easing and the possibility of member states exiting the European Union, may (by itself or in combination with other events) have systemic effects such as a collapse of the Euro or even a total break-up of the European Union.
 Similarly, the default of certain member states of the European Union on their sovereign debt obligations or the collapse of the banking system in individual member states may have systemic effects including the exit of such member states or the collapse of the Euro and the European banking system with a return to operating in a European business environment of multiple currencies.
-Furthermore, the geopolitical tensions between Russia and Western countries are expected to continue to impact commodity prices and commodity supply in Europe and may cause further disruptions to supply chains, and the geopolitical tensions may lead to additional sanctions being imposed and/or the military conflict between Russia and Ukraine being expanded.
 Any of these developments and events could lead to a recession (or "stagflation") with negative gross domestic product growth, unemployment and volatility of currencies and assets.
 In addition, macro-economic disruptions can lead to a sudden increase in inflation, which may be followed by surrender rates higher than currently expected or result in a deflationary phase induced by a strong recession, which could harm Swiss Life's ability to achieve the needed investment return and to generate profitable new business.